species

 Resource Guarding

-This kind of aggression relates to controlling a limited resource.
+This kind of aggression relates to controlling an owned resource.
 However, do not confuse this with dominance aggression.
 David Mech’s 1999 groundbreaking study revealed that, regardless of status or age, if a wolf had food in their ownership zone (under the chin and between the paws), it would show aggression to retain the item.

 “Aside from these food deliveries, there appeared to be an ownership zone (Mech 1970).
 Around the mouth of each wolf, and regardless of the rank of a challenger, the owner tried to retain the food it possessed, as Lockwood (1979) also found with captive wolves.
 Wolves of any rank could try to steal food from another of any rank, but every wolf defended its food (Table 6).”